SmartApplicationUnipi/Smart_ELF/tools/kb-analytics/Readme.md

-# KB Documentation
+# KB Analytics

-Express.js-based application to quickly access documentation of the tuples stored in the Knowledge Base.
+Express.js-based application to quickly access logs and documentation of the data stored in the Knowledge Base.

 ## Dependencies